ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 - Essential Scala ch05 - impl map for maybe
 - Essential Scala Ch05 - use flatMap on list
 - Essential Scala Ch05 - impl map on Either/genericSumType
 -

 Q's
 - ~~1.1.2  I undestand that they are using the implicit, but don't understand why it's necessary.~~  Solved I think...
-- Does the complier search the whole project for implicits?
-Or it knows from the import statements?
+- ~~Does the complier search the whole project for implicits?
+Or it knows from the import statements?~~
+  A: Put implicits in companion objects, for now and everything should be fine.

-- Don't understand part of the solution for 1.3
+- ~~Don't understand part of the solution for 1.3~~
 > def print[A](input: A)(implicit p: Printable[A]): Unit =
 println(format(input))

 - confused by impl flatMap on Either - GenericSumtype
 - wrecked by 5.7 - last calculator exercise
+- ~~(from SequencingComputations file) What is the correct way to import?~~
+  A: ._ ; .* ; .{<object>, <object>, ...}

 #### TIL

 - A Scala type class is represented by a trait with at least one type parameter.
 - Partial Functions as in "X is a partial function from A to B"

+### 12/13/21

+- Essential Scala Ch06 animals exercise
+- Essential Scala Ch06 So-called "Directors" IntraMovieDB exercise

+Q's

+-

+#### TIL

+- _ Underscore is kind of a default wildcard

 </p>
 </details>